-3. Submission of completion report to UNDP
+3. Prepare a completion and recommendation report to UNDP for consideration in future interventions.

 The service provider will prepare an ex-post report based on learning and evaluation assessment of incubating the Impact model including recommended iterations to installment payment options (based on actual implementation during the first roll out), and feedback from participating group-beneficiaries on implementation of results-based/PBA.
 The service provider will also recommend a business growth strategy for participating group-beneficiaries with the aim of expanding or replicating the impact model in other parts of Myanmar.
-The strategy will identify new or additional EGS technology solutions and environmentally preferable products that the group-beneficiaries can venture into based on emerging consumer needs and expectations in their villages (for example, LED bulb, water purifier, recycled sanitary pads).
+The strategy will identify new or additional EGS technology solutions and environmentally preferable products that the group-beneficiaries can venture into based on emerging consumer needs and expectations in their villages (for example, LED bulb, water purifier, recycled sanitary pads) to ensure that the entrepreneurial component of the TA is sustained beyond the project.